 - Monitor both call quality and screen activity.
 Just because a call is smooth doesn’t mean agents followed proper data security and workflow processes.

-- Beyond reviewing flagged or escalated calls, also analyze a mix of high-, medium-, and low-performing interactions to get a full picture.
+- Beyond reviewing flagged or escalated calls, analyze a mix of high-, medium-, and low-performing interactions; this will give you a fuller picture.

 Here’s what to do: